Yoric/redreaming-firefox/hats/details.md

 2. As the user browses, Firefox detects that the user is connecting to banking sites, to gaming sites, to dating sites, etc. At this stage, nothing happens, but Firefox is learning its Hats;
 3. Soon, Firefox starts using Suggested Tiles to offer suggestions:
   * « For security purposes, do you wish me to setup Firefox to deactivate non-essential add-ons while you are browsing on your bank's website?
 Here's what you can gain.
 [Yes/Not Now/Never]» (which is probably implemented by spawning an entire profile for this Hat);
+  * « Do you want to setup a theme for gaming? »
   * « In the future, for performance reasons, do you wish me setup Firefox to pause all other webpages while you're playing?
 Here's what you can gain.»;
   * « In the future, for privacy reasons, do you wish me to setup Firefox to prevent Facebook from tracking you around the web using your connection data?
 Here's what you can gain. »;
   * « In the future, for privacy reasons, do you wish me to automatically turn on Privacy mode when you are browsing this dating site? »